How can a hypothesis be validated, what is a lean startup methodology and why "Jobs to be done" is the best-known approach to create a perfect PMF.

 The most outstanding Pivots:

+YouTube — it started as a dating service.
+Slack — it used to be an internal video game chat service that failed.
 Instagram — it was originally called Burbn and offered too many features (check-ins, scheduling, and making pictures from meetings with friends).
 It turned out that users did not care much about the check-ins component, but they were glad to use the fast picture-sharing functionality.
 Its creators benefited from this input to launch a startup that Facebook bought for $1 billion in 2012.

 So how do you know whether the development path you chose should be altered, or everything is right and you should continue building on the current product concept?
 Perhaps “it’s just not good enough” and “let's keep on doing that”.
 Should we work with users, teach them and explain that it is the current version that meets their needs?
+There is no obvious solution.
+You have to work with users, analyze feedback, and handle customer development.
+You can communicate with users and get new insights.
+User contacts that you have collected while testing Fake Door can help you with this.

 Keep on training.
 Using the Jobs to be Done technique, think of situations in which some of your users’ need is effectively addressed by your product.